sunflower-hotgog/Sci-Cal-Python/README.md

 Purpose:
 The Scientific Calculator is a graphical user interface (GUI) application built in Python using the Tkinter library.
 Its purpose is to provide users with a tool for performing both basic arithmetic operations and advanced scientific calculations conveniently.

-Dependencies:
-The Scientific Calculator application requires Python 3.x and the Tkinter library, which is included in Python's standard library, so no additional dependencies need to be installed.

 Installation:
 To use the Scientific Calculator, follow these steps: